-A normal pregnancy lasts about 40 weeks from conception to the
+A normal pregnancy lasts about 40 weeks from the first day of your last menstrual period to the

 birth of a baby.
 This time is roughly divided into 3 periods: the first

-trimester, from conception to about the 12th week of pregnancy; the second
+trimester, from the first day of your last menstrual period to about the 12th week of pregnancy; the second

 trimester, from about 13 to 27 weeks of pregnancy; and the third trimester,

 from about 28 weeks of pregnancy until birth.